lekoOwO/auto-ytarchive-raw/readme.md

 docker run \
   -d `#runs the container in the background` \
   -v /path/to/channels.json:/app/config.json `# Mounts the channels.json file.
 For usage, reference below` \
-  -v /path/to/json/:/app/json/ `# A folder that will hold the output JSON files` \
+  -v /path/to/jsons/:/app/jsons/ `# A folder that will hold the output JSONS files` \
   -v /path/to/const.py:/app/const.py `#(OPTIONAL) mounts the const.py.
 For usage, reference below` \
   -v /path/to/text.py:/app/text.py `#(OPTIONAL) mounts the text.py.
 For usage, reference below` \
 ```